 Keep an eye on the Yorkshires until they fluff up and rise and turn a lovely golden brown in colour.
 Then serve 'em up and watch people fight over them!

-This recipe is so full proof that we tested it out on the Traeger this weekend to see if the results would be the same as using the oven.
-I’m pleased to say they turned out fabulous and yet another barbecue triumph in the shack household!
+This recipe is so full proof that we tested it out on the Traeger to see if the results would be the same as using the oven.
+I'm pleased to say they turned out fabulous and yet another barbecue triumph in the shack household!